 Lightweight Shirts

 On an average day, we spend our time in a classic tee-shirt.
-It’s pretty hot in Africa and it’s tough to beat the comfort of a short-sleeve shirt.
+It’s pretty hot in Africa, and it’s tough to beat the comfort of a short-sleeve shirt.
 Our absolute favorite technical shirts are the Outdoor Research Echo shirt.
+That being said, almost every shirt you pack for Africa should be loose and light-colored.
+It gets bloody HOT in Africa, and the last thing you want to wear is a skin-tight blacktop.

-Shop Outdoor Research
+Outdoor Research Shirts

 One Nice Outfit